fserb/sketch/README.md

 They currently compile to Flash and Mac/Linux/Windows.
 I'm working on HTML5 compatibility.

 Some of them are based on other games I've seen around.
-Just don't assume that all those games are my original idea.